Lezmond Mitchell: Murders

 In 2001, Mitchell crossed paths with 16-year-old Johnny Theodore Orsinger, a teenager who had been involved in the carjacking and double murder of 47-year-old David Begay and 30-year-old Jasbert Sam on August 28.
 In October, the two made their own plans for a carjacking and murder.
-On October 28, 2001, Mitchell and Orsinger were hitchhiking when they were picked up by 63-year-old Alyce Slim and her 9-year-old granddaughter Tiffany Lee.
-Slim and Lee were returning home after a visit to two women in Gallup.
-Slim drove Mitchell and Orsinger to their requested location, but when there both attacked her and Lee; The duo produced a knife and stabbed both multiple times, with Mitchell slitting Lee's throat, bludgeoning Slim with rocks and stabbing her to death.
-Afterwards, when both were dead, they dragged both their bodies into the nearby woods, decapitated their bodies and lit them on fire.
-Both then buried their remains in a shallow grave.
-They then carjacked their vehicle and kept it in their possession.
+On October 28, 2001, Mitchell and Orsinger were hitchhiking when they were picked up by 63-year-old Alyce Slim and her 9-year-old granddaughter Tiffany Lee, who were fellow Navajo members from Fort Defiance.
+Slim and Lee were returning home visiting a traditional healer in Tohatchi, New Mexico, for leg pains.

+Slim drove Mitchell and Orsinger to their requested location at Sawmill, but when there both attacked and killed Slim, stabbing her 33 times.
+The duo then kidnapped Lee, forcing her into the backseat with her grandmother's body as they drove the vehicle to the Chuska Mountains, where both men forced Lee to the ground.
+Mitchell made two attempts to slit Lee's throat, but when she did not immediately die, Mitchell and Orsinger pummeled the girl to death with a 20-pound rock.

+Afterwards, Mitchell and Orsinger dismembered the bodies of Slim and Lee, lighting the body parts on fire before burying the remains in a shallow grave.
+They then stole their vehicle and kept it in their possession.
 On October 31, three days after the murders, three armed men robbed the Red Rock Trading Post Office while wearing Halloween masks, and used Slim's vehicle as a getaway car.
 They ended up abandoning the car on November 1 and attempted to light it on fire.